erlangMS/schema/README.md

 This folder contains the JSON Schemas Draft 4 to describe the service catalogs layout of the ErlangMS.

 Useful links:
-* Ferramenta para validar JSON schemas -- http://jsonschema.net/#/home
+* Tool to validate JSON Schemas -- http://jsonschema.net/#/home
 * Portal json-schema --  http://json-schema.org/